 The program's effectiveness is often very important criteria that can boost funder's trust.
 Unfortunately, inconsistency in the outcome definition, data gathering, and poor tools can give a wrong picture.
 Let's say there are series of Community Development Finance Institutes (CDFI) in a specific state focussed on low-income housing and small & medium size borrowing for employment, how do we know if they are lending money to zone, county or area code that needs the most help?
 Do we know if there is a country or statewide volunteer management initiative?
 What if I can pull stakeholder, operational capacity results of organization and volunteer opportunity information by "Impact ID"?

 Conclusion - Building an Impact Data Pipeline for Quality SDG Measurement

-2017 was another back to listening year where SoPact team spent time with hundreds of executive directors, evaluators, practitioners and impact management thinkers.
+2017-2018 were another back to listening years where SoPact team spent time with hundreds of executive directors, evaluators, practitioners and impact management thinkers.
 Talking to various foundation and impact funds funders, we found that many are looking for an ecosystem-based decision-making strategy with a high level of transparency and data trust.
 While the standards-based approach can be useful, It does not provide a consistency and data integrity.

 Curious to see how SoPact team has solved this challenge?
 Join us for our next webinar.

 Read More: SDG Reporting